Taylor-Brandon/Random-Password-Generator/README.md

 2. Open the project folder in your preferred code editor.
 3. Double-click the 'index.html' file to view it in your web browser.

 # Usage
+Access the live demo link below in order to generate a password.
+From there, click the button that allows you to generate a password.
+Then, a series of questions regarding the criteria utilized in order to create this password will appear.
+After they have been answered, a password will appear on the website.

 # Contributing

 # License